kneelinghorse/OODS-Foundry/docs/tokens/4-layer-overview.md

 - **Component needs a token?** Introduce a `--cmp-*` slot in `layers.css` or a component-specific stylesheet and map it to the correct system token.

 This layering keeps references pure, allows multiple themes to coexist, and guarantees forced-colors wins last without brittle overrides.

+## Tailwind roundtrip

+`tailwind.config.ts` now extends colours with `var(--sys-...)` custom properties emitted by `scripts/tokens/transform.ts`.
+The generated CSS lives at `apps/explorer/src/styles/tokens.css` and is imported by Storybook so the **Foundations/Tokens Roundtrip** story demonstrates the live handshake.